yesnik/symfony-guides/auth.md

 because your user will need to constantly log in.

 That's why we recommend to use `HttpOnly` cookie-based authentication (like a session) for JavaScript frontend.
 It can also be used in other situations, like for authenticating a mobile app.

+But if you use `HttpOnly` cookies, then you need to worry about CSRF protection... unless you use SameSite cookies... which protects *almost every* browser... or you could use CSRF tokens to be safest... but it complicates your app.

 **Avoiding CSRF Attacks**